 “Is your child safe online?”

-Online Safety is an important part of keeping children safe at St Felix.
+Online Safety is an important part of keeping children safe at St Felix and forms part of our RSHE curriculum.

 At school, we have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 These operate like a shield, blocking access to unsuitable websites, images and text materials.